apt1002/strategy/heterodox.md

 # Heterodox Technology

-Many people[who?], who disagree on most things[which?], agree that they need foundational software technologies that they can reach into and change.
+Many people, ranging from technology enthusiasts to political activists, who disagree on many issues around how technology should be regulated, agree that they need foundational software technologies that they can reach into and change.

 ## Big Tech versus society